np2232/IKAssignment/ReadMe.md

 ## Abstract
 Books often have distinct linguistic features which can help us identify its writer, genre or other information .
-One of those linguistic features is the rate of usage of personality adjectives, which are adjectives that describe character features.
-In this study I will be looking at the difference in the rate of usage of personality adjectives between a fiction writer and a historian.
+One of those linguistic features is the rate of usage of trait adverbs, which are adverbs that give a subjective assesment of the action described in a verb.
+In this study I will be looking at the difference in the rate of usage of trait adverbs between a fiction writer and a historian.
 The result of this study can indicate whether this information is useful for genre detection tools.

 ## Background Information
-Although there have been studies on the use of personality adjectives, none have focussed specifically on differences between genres.
-Steppan, M. (2020) studied the trends in the use of personality adjectives in American and British literature between 1800 and 2010.
-Mazdayasna, G. and Firouzi, M. (2013) studied the rate of using adjectives generally between literary and technical texts, and found that adjectives are used at a much higher rate in the technical texts.
+Rittman and Wacholder (2008) showed that a higher rate of trait adverb usage indicates more subjectivity in a text.
+Ferizis and Bailey (2006) found that adverb usage is a useful indicator for use in genre classification tools.

 ## Research Question and Hypothesis:
-Research Question: at what rate are personality adjectives used in history books and fiction, and what is the difference?
+Research Question: at what rate are trait adverbs used in history books and fiction, and what is the difference?
-Hypothesis: personality adjectives are used at a higher rate in fiction books
+Hypothesis: trait adverbs are used at a higher rate in fiction books

 ## Methods
 This study will focus on the works of two writers whose works are in the public domain and available on Project Gutenberg, novelist
 Charles Dickens and historian Gustavo Maspero.
-Using a Python script I will count the personality adjectives used in each of the writer's works.
+Using a Python script I will count the trait adverbs used in each of the writer's works.
-I will use a list of 435 personality adjectives by Saucier and Goldberg (1996).
-Then I will divide the number of personality adjectives used by the total amount of words in the texts.
+I will use a list of trait adjectives by Rittman and Wacholder (2008).
+Then I will divide the total amount of words in the texts by the number of trait adjectives.